kennnyshiwa/kennnyshiwa-cogs/README.md

 [SharkyTheKing](https://github.com/SharkyTheKing/) - RequestBox (Helped with the reaction add logic for claiming requests)

-[Paddo](https://github.com/PaddoInWonderland/ValeOfMushrooms) - LastFM (For orginially writing the cog, will be taking over development as needed)
+[Paddo](https://github.com/PaddoInWonderland/ValeOfMushrooms) - LastFM, Tickets (For orginially writing the cog, will be taking over development as needed and providing future updates)